Infineon/mtb-example-mcuboot-basic/README.md

 arm-none-eabi-objcopy --change-addresses=HEADER_OFFSET -O ihex <input.elf> <output.hex>
 ```

 > **Note:** If you are placing more than one image in the external flash, ensure that the starting address of the images is aligned to the erase sector size of the NOR flash.
 For S25FL512S, the erase sector size is 256 KB (0x40000).

+> **Note:** In this code example, external flash is not supported for XMC7200 device at the moment.

-#### External flash programming
+### External flash programming

 The programmer tool for PSoC&trade; 6 MCU (based on OpenOCD) programs the external flash with the data from the HEX file when the address of the data is 0x18000000 or higher.
 The programmer tool requires the configuration information (e.g., erase/read/program commands) of the external flash present on the board to be able to program the flash.
 This configuration is placed into the user area of the internal flash, and the address pointing to the configuration is placed into the TOC2 section of the supervisory flash (SFlash) area of the internal flash.
 The programmer tool understands the TOC2 structure and knows where to look for the address that points to the external flash configuration.
 See [PSoC&trade; 6 MCU programming specifications](https://www.infineon.com/dgdl/Infineon-PSoC_6_Programming_Specifications-Programming+Specifications-v12_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f66d9bf5627) for more information on SFlash and TOC2.

-The *mtb_shared/mcuboot/\<tag>/boot/cypress/MCUBootApp/cy_serial_flash_prog.c* file defines the TOC2 structure and the *cycfg_qspi_memslot.c./h* files under *bsps/TARGET_< BSP-NAME >/config/GeneratedSource* hold the external flash configuration structures.
-These files are autogenerated from *design.cyqspi* under *bsps/TARGET_< BSP-NAME >/config* using the [QSPI configurator](https://www.infineon.com/dgdl/Infineon-ModusToolbox_QSPI_Configurator_4.0_User_Guide-UserManual-v01_00-EN.pdf?fileId=8ac78c8c8386267f0183a960a2bf5986) tool.
+The *\<mtb_shared>/mcuboot/\<tag>/boot/cypress/MCUBootApp/cy_serial_flash_prog.c* file defines the TOC2 structure and the *cycfg_qspi_memslot.c./h* files under *bsps/TARGET_APP_< BSP-NAME >/config/GeneratedSource* hold the external flash configuration structures.
+These files are autogenerated from *design.cyqspi* under *bsps/TARGET_APP_< BSP-NAME >/config* using the [QSPI configurator](https://www.infineon.com/dgdl/Infineon-ModusToolbox_QSPI_Configurator_4.0_User_Guide-UserManual-v01_00-EN.pdf?fileId=8ac78c8c8386267f0183a960a2bf5986) tool.

-> **Note:** Although the bootloader app uses SFDP to auto-discover the external flash configuration, a static configuration must be present in the internal flash for programming to work.
+> **Note:** Although the bootloader application uses SFDP to auto-discover the external flash configuration, a static configuration must be present in the internal flash for programming to work.
 It is possible to program without storing the configuration in the internal flash.
 However, in that case, external memory programming is limited only to the PSoC&trade; 6 MCU + NOR flash device combinations that are on the PSoC&trade; 6 MCU development kits.

 ### Security